EmployeeIssues.comU.S. Employee Rights in Plain English

 Employers generally have the right to establish an office or business dress code policy as a condition of employment.

 For example, employers may define what business casual dress means and prohibit employees from wearing T-shirts, shorts, flip-flops and other overly-casual attire.
-Employers may also discipline employees for violating an office or business dress code policy.
+Employers generally may also discipline employees for violating an office or business dress code policy.

 A common discrimination that employees allege regarding a company dress code policy, is on the basis of sex.
 That's particularly so when employers have different dress code policies for each gender, and one or both are perceived by employees of a gender as unfairly singling them out.

-A relatively new discrimination that employees are alleging is on the basis of religion, when workplace dress code policies do not allow the employees to display body piercings or tattoos related to religious beliefs.
+Did you know?A relatively new discrimination that employees are alleging on the basis of sex, involves dress-code enforcement that ultimately punishes men or women for not being "masculine" or "feminine" enough based on gender stereotypes.
+Another relatively new one is on the basis of religion, in regard to workplace dress code policies that don't allow employees to display body piercings or tattoos allegedly related to their religious beliefs.

 Employers also generally have the right to establish an office or business dress code policy that requires employees to wear work uniforms as a condition of employment.
 Employers may require employees to pay for their own uniforms too, such as through paycheck deductions.